changlabtw/Hi-Cloud/README.md

 # HiC-Pro WDL
-HiC-Pro in wdl format is a way to specify data processing workflows with a human-readable and writeable syntax.
+HiC-Pro WDL is a way to specify data processing workflows with a human-readable and writeable syntax.
 WDL makes it straightforward to define complex analysis tasks, chain them together in workflows, and parallelize the execution.

 ## Why HiC-Pro in WDL format
 * Easy to understand and change specify task